Paulo Autuori: Coaching career

 On 2 November 2018, Autuori moved to Colombia and was appointed manager of Atlético Nacional.
 He resigned the following 24 May, before becoming a director of football at Santos in July 2019.

 After leaving Peixe at the end of the 2019 season, Autuori returned to coaching duties on 13 February 2020, after being presented back at Botafogo.
 Sacked on 1 October, he returned to Athletico on 22 October; initially a technical director, he was later named head coach for the remainder of the season.

 Back to his director role in February 2021, Autuori was an interim head coach in September 2021, after the departure of António Oliveira.
 On 24 February 2022, he was presented at Goiás as technical coordinator, but left on 24 March as head coach Bruno Pivetti was sacked.

 On 26 March 2022, Autuori returned to Internacional, now as technical coordinator.
 He left the club on 3 October, after returning to Atlético Nacional as manager.

 Autuori resigned from the Verdolagas on 6 July 2023, and returned to Cruzeiro on 4 August, as technical director.
 On 14 November, he was named head coach of the club until the end of the season, and managed to narrowly avoid relegation before returning to his previous role.

 On 28 April 2024, after the sale of Ronaldo's shares of Cruzeiro's SAF, Autuori left the club.
 On 9 May, he joined Coritiba as technical director.

 On 16 April 2025, Autuori returned to Sporting Cristal after nearly 13 years, being named manager of club.
+Roughly one year later, he left by mutual consent, and returned to Brazil on 24 July 2026, after taking over second division side Fortaleza.